ah teaches interface design (Understanding Users lecture)

 Stories and prototypes

-To fill in this gap of defining our users, we will in this course aim for using stories and prototypes to help answer user's experiences.
+To avoid persona pitfalls, we will in this course aim for using stories and prototypes to help express user's experiences.

 To better identify goals, keep your focus on the design-related information, and look for insight such as the following: